p5nbTgip0r/twitch-nightscout/README.md

 ## Installation

 Pre-built executables are available in the [releases](https://github.com/p5nbTgip0r/twitch-nightscout/releases/latest) on GitHub.
-Extract the file anywhere you want, but keep in mind that a configuration file will be generated in the directory of the program.
+Place the executable file anywhere you want, but keep in mind that a configuration file will be generated in the directory of the program.

 Alternatively, if you have Go installed, you can build the program from source:
 ```bash